Tom Gleeson (rugby union)

-Tom Gleeson (born 26 September 1985) is a former Irish rugby union player.
+Tom Gleeson (born 26 September 1985) is a former Irish rugby union player and doctor.
 He played as a centre.

-Munster
+Munster & retirement

 He made his Munster debut against Border Reivers in September 2006.
 His first try for Munster came against Connacht in December 2010.
 Gleeson left Munster at the end of the 2011–12 season.
+Gleeson has since become a doctor in Ireland.